laihowo/PolyHack/README.md

 # PolyHack
-LCSD Helpers @ Smart City is a sports facility management system for dealing with booking issues.
+LCSD Helpers @ Smart City is a sports facility management system for dealing with the booking issues.

 ![Icon](https://raw.githubusercontent.com/laihowo/PolyHack/main/Icon.jpg 'Icon')

 ## Installation

-### 1. Install [XAMPP](https://www.apachefriends.org/download.html) on your computer.
+### 1. Install [XAMPP](https://www.apachefriends.org/download.html 'Press Alt + Click to Open Link in New Tab') on your computer.

 ### 2. Click Manage Servers and start the Apache Web Server and MySQL Database.